Star Trek Into Darkness: Critical response

 However, not all of the reviews were positive; The Independent said the film would "underwhelm even the Trekkies".
 A.O.
 Scott dismissed the film in The New York Times: "It's uninspired hackwork, and the frequent appearance of blue lens flares does not make this movie any more of a personal statement".
 Nicholas Meyer, director of Star Trek II: The Wrath of Khan (from which the film borrows and remakes some scenes), revealed in 2018 that he had been disappointed with the film.
 He was quoted as saying:

 In my sort of artistic worldview, if you're going to do an homage, you have to add something.
 You have to put another layer on it, and they didn't.
 Just by putting the same words in different characters' mouths didn't add up to anything, and if you have someone dying in one scene and sort of being resurrected immediately after, there's no real drama going on.
 It just becomes a gimmick or gimmicky, and that's what I found it to be, ultimately.

 The film was criticized for a scene with actress Alice Eve's character Carol Marcus in her underwear, which was called "wholly unnecessary" and "gratuitous".
 Screenwriter and producer Damon Lindelof apologized on Twitter for the scene: "I take responsibility and will be more mindful in the future".
 On Conan, Abrams addressed the matter by debuting a deleted scene of actor Benedict Cumberbatch's character Khan taking a shower.
 Eve addressed the underwear controversy at a 2013 Las Vegas Star Trek Convention and said, "I didn't know it would cause such a ruckus.
 I didn't feel exploited."
+In a 2021 interview for Inverse, Eve defended the scene again by saying, "I'm proud of that scene, and all the work I did."